-Posted March 21st, 2013 by & filed under Paintsplash - Art Therapy, Top News.
+Posted March 21st, 2013 by & filed under Art Therapy/Counseling at SWC, Top News.

 My 2013 section of Current Trends in Art Therapy's Journey Shoes!
 Check out the directional video on Vimeo, which was used in Art Therapy Alliance's Six Degrees of Creativity 2.

 The students seemed to enjoy the process of recreating the shoes that they brought in to class.
 Some brought old shoes, uncomfortable shoes, shoes with…